Cognitive Issues in Seniors: Things to remember when choosing their activities

 Whatever activity you select to do, it is important to concentrate on the process rather than the result.
 It does not matter if the picture they painted is beautiful.
 What matters is that your loved one enjoys the time you are spending together painting and that they feel useful while doing an activity.
 These hobbies or endeavors will provide you and your loved one with something productive to do when you visit and give you something fun to talk about.

-At Paradise Living Centers, our Activities Director and our Care Manager plan regular weekly activities for our residents.
+At Paradise Living Centers, our Activities Director and our Care Manager plan regular weekly activities for our residents to help with cognitive issues in seniors.
 These activities include games, arts and crafts, physical stretching and exercise, and social events with families and quarterly outings.
 To learn more about the care and services we offer or to schedule a tour, please visit our website or call us at (480) 878- 4112.